P1ger/soundGene/README.md

 ## Acknowledgements

-Thanks to Bill Vorn for its [LifeTools externals for MaxMSP](http://billvorn.concordia.ca/research/software/lifetools.html).
-Evolve was used in soundGeneSingle and Mutation in soundGeneDual.
+Thanks to Bill Vorn for its [LifeTools externals for MaxMSP](http://billvorn.concordia.ca/research/software/lifetools.html). *Evolve* was used in soundGeneSingle while *Mutation* in soundGeneDual.